"The duck stood on the mountiantop,

 feathery, and I don't understand what the

-other ducks are quacking.
+other ducks are quacking. about me?

-Dunking my head underwater, instead of
+Dunking head underwater, I find a

-sustananceI I find a question: What have
+question: What have you become?

 The oracle at Delphi was always right, but never